JayThibs/decision-tree-for-hiring/README.md

-# decision-tree-for-hiring
+# Decision Tree for hiring
 Python code that decides whether someone is a good hire for you or not.